 LimeSpot's Ad Optimization for Google Shopping was as simple as 'flipping a switch' for Bicycle Warehouse.
 Almost instantly, LimeSpot started serving up relevant product ads to shoppers at different points in their journey, enriched with data points from LimeSpot's AI to surface the right product from the store's vast online catalog.

-Within three weeks, Bicycle Warehouse started seeing a notable surge in referral traffic from Google Shopping ads, lowering their acquisition cost from the ads they were running themselves by 31% and increasing their purchase conversion rate by 3%.
-About 1 in 5 of all purchases made on the Bicycle Warehouse site are directly driven from LimeSpot, and Bicycle Warehouse's ROAS (return on ad spend) has reached as high as 21.64%.
+Within three weeks, Bicycle Warehouse started seeing a notable surge in referral traffic from Google Shopping ads, lowering their acquisition cost from the ads they were running themselves by 31% and doubling their purchase conversion rate during peak cycling season.
+About 1 in 5 of all purchases made on the Bicycle Warehouse site are directly driven from LimeSpot.
+Most impressively, Bicycle Warehouse's ROAS (return on ad spend) has reached as high as 25.5x, with an in-season average of about 9.7x - which is 6x higher than the industry standard of 2-3x.

 The Bicycle Warehouse team ended up reallocating funds from their independent Google ad spend into LimeSpot to capitalize on these results.
 LimeSpot's ad engine continually keeps Bicycle Warehouse's products synced between Google and Shopify, applying data gathered from user behavior on their site to further improve targeting and ad optimization.
 As a 'set it and forget it' tool, Bicycle Warehouse hasn't had to spend any time adjusting their ads, other than to check in on performance to help their mission to "get more butts on bikes."